chan-nguyen/nab-challenge/README.md

 yarn workspace history start
 ```

-The `history` service is running at http://localhost:8090
+The `history` service should be running at http://localhost:8090

 ## CURL commands to verify APIs